-Hiking the North Shore
+Hiking Minnesota's North Shore

 It took me nearly 20 years of hiking on the North Shore to tackle Eagle Mountain.